themaplelab/swan/README.md

 Open the cloned repo in IntelliJ.
 Be sure to select *Import as Gradle Project*.

-Add your github username and token to ca.ualberta.maple.swan.spds/build.gradle.
+Add your github username and [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) (default configuration) to ca.ualberta.maple.swan.spds/build.gradle.
 This is required for adding SPDS as a dependency.
+Do **not** push this token.

 Run the *SWIRL Tests* and *SIL Tests* configurations to test everything works.